coffeetiem/JAIStuff/README.md

 ## Other things to consider
 AI helpers forget context over time.
 You can mitigate this by:
-- Re-uploading these reference docs occasionally.
+- Re-uploading these reference docs occasionally into your chat session with your LLM partner.
 - Reminding GPT what each file is for during long sessions.

 Also: